DrEmpiricism/Optimize-Offline/PreviousLog.md

 # Previous Version Log #

+## Build 3.1.2.7 (11-10-2018) ##

+- Updated the Debugging Tools for Windows 10 to version 17763.107
+- There is a new "Whitelist" value that can be used with the -MetroApps parameter.
+In the Resources directory there is an AppxPackageWhitelist.xml file where one can add Provisioned Appx Packages by their DisplayName.
+The removal process will then remove all Provisioned Appx Packages that are NOT whitelisted.
+This is convenient for those who do not want to remove all Appx Packages nor want to constantly select the same Appx Packages each time they optimize an image.
+- The Win32Calc has been updated with its Feature Package CAB file(s) version 17763.1
+- Registry values have been updated and some new ones added.
+- A handful of processes have been changed around and include additional Try/Catch blocks for error-handling.
+- Made multiple code changes to processes, variables and methods for handling the WIM file.

 ## Build 3.1.2.6 (11-04-2018) ##

 - Some helper function and process code have been changed and updated.